geekbass/prom-check/README.md

 - [ ] Allow for user to pass own Template data for Slack message
 - [ ] Tests
 - [ ] Build out some automation: docker builds, linting, etc...
+- [ ] Add resolved Message to Slack?